 You know your kids.
 You can hear when your child's starting to tell jokes about sex or when attention to personal appearance is increasing.
 This is a good time to jump in with your own questions such as:

 - Are you noticing any changes in your body?

 - Are you sad sometimes and don't know why?

-A yearly physical exam is a great time to bring up these things.
+A yearly physical exam is a great time to talk about this.
 A doctor can tell your preadolescent — and you — what to expect in the next few years.
-An exam can serve as a jumping-off point for a good parent/child discussion.
-The later you wait to have this discussion, the more likely your child will be to form misconceptions or become embarrassed about or afraid of physical and emotional changes.
+An exam can be a jumping-off point for a good parent/child discussion.
+The later you wait to have these talks, the more likely your child will be to form misconceptions or become embarrassed about or afraid of physical and emotional changes.

-Furthermore, the earlier you open the lines of communication, the better chance you have of keeping them open through the teen years.
+And the earlier you open the lines of communication, the better your chances of keeping them open through the teen years.
 Give your child books on puberty written for kids going through it.
 Share memories of your own adolescence.
-There's nothing like knowing that Mom or Dad went through it, too, to put a child more at ease.
+There's nothing like knowing that mom or dad went through it, too, to put kids more at ease.

 Put Yourself in Your Child's Place

 Practice empathy by helping your child understand that it's normal to be a bit concerned or self-conscious, and that it's OK to feel grown-up one minute and like a kid the next.